Business and clients come in all sizes and packages.

 While striking the right chord with clients can be fun and fulfilling, gauging their likes and dislikes can be equally cumbersome.

-But as time passed, I as a marketer witnessed an alarming gap in the knowledge of some of the strongest names in the market when it came to digital.
+But as time passed, I, as a marketer, witnessed an alarming gap in the knowledge of some of the strongest names in the market when it comes to digital marketing.

-Are you Data Rich, Data Poor or simply Data Ignorant?
+Are you Digitally Rich, Digitally Poor or Digitally Ignorant?

-No shame in admitting if you are ignorant and no brownie points for knowing that you are rich.
+No shame in admitting if you are ignorant and no brownie points for boasting that you are rich.